 The Amsterdamse Bos is a polder forest that lies in a rare clay soil type.
-Its diverse landscape of wet and dry patches, wooded areas, grassland, reed and open water provides a unique habitat for many flora and fauna species, including rabbits, squirrels, frogs, salamanders, woodpeckers and birds of prey.
+Its diverse landscape of wet and dry patches, wooded areas, grassland, reed land and open water provides a unique habitat for many flora and fauna species, including rabbits, squirrels, frogs, salamanders, woodpeckers and birds of prey.

 The natural beauty of the Amsterdamse Bos can roughly be divided into the following areas: